Moser–de Bruijn sequence: Definition and examples

-Binary and related representations

 Another definition of the Moser–de Bruijn sequence is that it is the ordered sequence of numbers whose binary representation has nonzero digits only in the even positions.
 For instance, 69 belongs to the sequence, because its binary representation 10001012 has nonzero digits in the positions for 26, 22, and 20, all of which have even exponents.
 The numbers in the sequence can also be described as the numbers whose base-4 representation uses only the digits 0 or 1.
 For a number in this sequence, the base-4 representation can be found from the binary representation by skipping the binary digits in odd positions, which should all be zero.
 The hexadecimal representation of these numbers contains only the digits 0, 1, 4, 5.
 For instance, 69 = 10114 = 4516.
 Equivalently, they are the numbers whose binary and negabinary representations are equal.
 Because there are no two consecutive nonzeros in their binary representations, the Moser–de Bruijn sequence forms a subsequence of the fibbinary numbers.